enterthematrix/streamsets-k8s/k8s_sdc_gke/CompleteDeployment/README.md

 6) SDC_DOWNLOAD_PASSWORD - Get the latest password @ https://support.streamsets.com/hc/en-us/articles/360046575233-StreamSets-Data-Collector-and-Transformer-Binaries-Download

-7) INSTALL_TYPE (default: b(basic), specify f for all the stage libraries)
+7) INSTALL_TYPE (default: b(basic), specify 'f' to load all stage libraries)

 ## CLEANUP

+The script provide the options to:
+a)  Delete and un-register a previously created SDC with the same VERSION
+b)  Delete a previously created GKE cluster for the requested VERSION

-Please make sure to delete the GKE cluster after using.
-Also, please delete and un-register the SDC
+It's your responsibility to delete the GKE cluster after using.

+## Known issues

+1) When prompted for the password to update the /etc/hosts file, the first attempt fails.
+Seems there